 You probably picked up on it by now: at Loveleaf Co., we’re all about saving time and money while eating well.
 In just a few weekend hours (or less!), you can set yourself up with a week of seriously delicious salads, ready to grab and go.
 But that prep work is useless if, by Tuesday, they’ve turned to the dreaded soggy salad.
 We’re here to make sure Friday’s salad screams #friyay by staying just as fresh as Monday’s.
 Here’s how:

 CHOOSE YOUR CONTAINER WISELY

 In the salad world, there is nothing worse than a lunch that spills all over your bag.
 And after our fair share of tests (and “dressed” purses), we have our favorites.
-For plastic containers, we recommend Sterlite Ultra-Seal (we like the 8.3 cup).
-They are airtight, leak-proof, BPA-free, dishwasher-safe, easily fit into a lunchbox, and stack nicely in the fridge.
-Since these containers are horizontal, we recommend packing your dressing separately.
+For glass containers, we recommend these Glasslock meal prep containers.
+They are airtight, leak-proof, BPA-free, dishwasher/microwave/oven safe, easily fit into a lunchbox, and stack nicely in the fridge.
+Since these containers are horizontal, we recommend packing your dressing separately in containers like these.
 Keeping the dressing from touching the greens is the key to keeping your salad crisp.

 PREP YOUR INGREDIENTS

 To move quickly through this process, get everything ready.
 Chop your veggies, batch-cook some proteins and grains, and prep your salad greens.

 EMBRACE THE LAYERS

 Ready, get set, layer!
 Along with storing them in the airtight containers above, the key to keeping salad greens light and crisp all week is to keep them protected from the dressing until you’re ready to dig in.
 This layering sequence ensures that the greens are kept safe.
 In each container, follow these steps, working from the bottom, up:

 Pour 2 – 4 tablespoons of dressing, depending on preference, into the bottom of the jar.